You love your husband. Heck, you had a baby with the guy.

 babygoes to bed for the night.
 Take advantage of alone time and make it count.
 It’s easy to pick up a phone (social media/games/etc) but don’t!
 Use that time to chat and stay connected with your spouse. -Leah

 - Put your husband first (after God).
-It’s easy with a truly good and Godly man. -Connie
+It’s easy with a truly good and Godly man. -Connie, married over 40 years

 - Make regular date times an absolute priority!
 Put them on the calendar in advance, so that busyness doesn’t crowd them out.
 Rely on your church family for reliable sitters. -Rachael